Psychology Learning Outcomes

 • Present effectively for different purposes (APA 4.2)

 The skills in this domain involve the development of scientific reasoning and investigation including developing proficiencies in research methods and statistics.
-Students should learn basic skills and concepts in interpreting behavior using research, studying research, and applying research design principles to drawing appropriate conclusions about behavior, and to designing, evaluating, and executing research plans.
-Research practice should also evaluate the extent to which research findings can be generalized to groups beyond the research sample.
-Students should develop psychological literacy, including applying knowledge of research skills necessary to be an informed consumer of research.
-Students should develop sophistication in using technology to improve communication outcomes.
+Our graduates use basic skills and concepts in interpreting behavior utilizing research, studying research, and applying research design principles to drawing appropriate conclusions about behavior, and to designing, evaluating, and executing research plans.
+Research practice also evaluates the extent to which research findings can be generalized to groups beyond the research sample.
+Our graduates develop psychological literacy, including applying knowledge of research skills necessary to be an informed consumer of research.
+Our graduates are sophisticated in using technology to improve communication outcomes.

 • Exercise scientific reasoning to investigate psychological phenomena (APA 2.1)